awesome-android-root/awesome-android-root/README.md

 - **[Zygisk-Assistant](https://github.com/snake-4/Zygisk-Assistant)** - A Zygisk module to hide root for KernelSU, Magisk and APatch. `FOSS` `[M]`

 > [!WARNING]
 >❗Root hiding is a constant cat‑and‑mouse game.
 These methods might break with updates to Google Play Services or specific apps.
+Stay updated with our [community resources](./docs/resources.md).

+> [!TIP]
+> Combine multiple tools from this list with proper [Zygisk implementations](#zygisk-implementations) for best results.

 [↑ Back to top](#table-of-contents)